marek-mikula/marek-mikula/README.md

 my name is Marek Mikula.
 I am a web developer based in Czech republic, Prague.
 I mostly work with Laravel on BE and Vue.js (Nuxt) on the FE.
 Currently I am learning Flutter to become at least a little bit fluent in mobile development.

 In my work I am highly focusing on writting *clean readable typed and well documented code* and implementing *design patterns* and *valid standards*.
-I'm a *perfectionist* and a *workaholic* and I have a solid *process-centered thinking*.
+I'm a *perfectionist* and a *workaholic* and I have a solid *process-centered and user-centered thinking*.

 What I like about programming is that I get to create something complex and interesting that is able to solve human problems and maximize performance in companies.
 I love programming and I don't see it as work at all.
 Maybe that's why I enjoy it so much.

+Programming for me is **not** about writing a code.
+It's about solving problems - human problems - and out-of-the-box thinking.
+Programming language is just the tool.

 ## 🧙 About me